 Stomach Anxiety: It’s Not Just In Your Head!

-When you feel butterflies in your stomach before doing a presentation at school or work, or heading out on a first date, that is the nervousness and anxiety you feel manifesting itself in your gut.
+When you feel butterflies in your stomach before doing a presentation at school or work, that is the nervousness and anxiety you feel manifesting itself in your gut.
 This connection is the enteric nervous system, which is a part of the nervous system and controlsmotor functions, local blood flow, mucosal transport and secretions, and modulates immune and endocrine functions.
 Whether it’s romance or an actual roller coaster, the emotions you’re feeling in your brain travel all the way down to your stomach.

 Gut Health and Mood